Proof of stake consensus

 Proposers are responsible for proposing new consensus blocks, and non-proposing validators are responsible for validating (attesting to) proposed blocks.
 Validators are rewarded for proposing and attesting to consensus blocks eventually included in the Beacon Chain, and penalized for malicious behavior.
+Attestations make up the bulk of validator rewards (~85%).
 Validators also receive transaction fees for included blocks.

 Each consensus block contains an execution payload, which contains a list of transactions and other data required to execute and validate the payload.